noahbroyles/broylendUcWebsite/README.md

 # broylendUcWebsite
-My UC Clermont school website, obviously.
+My UC Clermont college website, obviously.

+You can check it out at https://homepages.uc.edu/~broylend.